tesseract-robotics/tesseract/README.md

 ..
 NOTE: To speed up clean build you may want to add tesseract_ext to an extended workspace.
 If so do not clone with submodules and clone https://github.com/ros-industrial-consortium/tesseract_ext.git into your extended workspace.

+## Building with Clang-Tidy Enabled

+Must pass the -DTESSERACT_ENABLE_CLANG_TIDY=ON to cmake when building.
+This is automatically enabled if cmake argument -DTESSERACT_ENABLE_TESTS=ON is passed.

-## Building Tests
+## Building Tesseract Tests

-Must pass the -DENABLE_TESTS=ON to cmake when wanting to build tests.
+Must pass the -DTESSERACT_ENABLE_TESTS=ON to cmake when wanting to build tests.
+This automatically enables clang tidy.

 ..
-NOTE: If you are building using catkin tools, use `catkin build --force-cmake -DENABLE_TESTS=ON`.
+NOTE: If you are building using catkin tools, use `catkin build --force-cmake -DTESSERACT_ENABLE_TESTS=ON`.

+## Running Tesseract Tests

+Tesseract packages use ctest because it is ROS agnostic, so to run the test call `catkin test --no-deps tesseract_collision tesseract_environment tesseract_geometry tesseract_kinematics tesseract_motion_planners tesseract_process_planners tesseract_scene_graph tesseract_urdf`

+## Running Tesseract ROS Tests

+Tesseract ROS Packages use the typical method so pass catkin argument `run_tests` when wanting to run these tests.

 ## Build Branch Sphinx Documentation